trickerer01/Ruxx/README.md

     - **by size** - sort by file size (you'll have to provide a threshold, in Megabytes).
 You can use multiple thesholds, separated by space: `0.5 10 3.0 5.00`
     - **by score** - sort by post score.
 Make sure that selected files include score in their names or this won't work.
 You can use multiple thesholds, separated by space: `100 250 50 500`
 - **Help -> Tags** - a quick list of tag types and how to use them (for selected module)
 - **Tags checking** - there is a small button near the **Tags** field.
 When pressed, Ruxx will try to connect to the website to see if this search yields any results.
 As a result the **Tags** field will briefly flash green / red.
-Additionally, if result is positive, a window will appear with exact amount of results found
+Additionally, if result is positive, a window will appear with exact number of results found

 ### Tags syntax
 Ruxx normally allows most symbols for tags search, there are some specifics though: